jcoc611/vsconnect/README.md

 VSConnect `("OSS - Connect")` is the ultimate network client for VS Code.
 It provides an interface similar to a command line where you can submit network requests and receive network responses.
-It comes with basic industry-standard Protocols such as HTTP and DNS, and it also provides several extension points so you can add extra Protocols and UI Handlers via separate VSCode extensions.
+It comes with basic industry-standard Protocols such as HTTP and DNS, and it also provides several extension points so you can add extra Protocols and Visualizers via separate VSCode extensions.

 ## Features
  - **HTTP and DNS:** Make REST calls, query for DNS records, and more!